ViralSeq/viral_seq/README.md

 ### Examine for drug resistance mutations for HIV PR region

     qc_seqhash.sdrm_hiv_pr(cut_off)

-### Use excutable `locator` to get the coordinates of the sequences on HIV/SIV reference genome from a FASTA file through a terminal
+### Use executable `locator` to get the coordinates of the sequences on HIV/SIV reference genome from a FASTA file through a terminal

     $ locator -i sequence.fasta -o sequence.fasta.csv

 ## Updates

+Version 1.0.5-07112019:

+    1. Update ViralSeq::SeqHash#sequence_locator.
+       Program will try to determine the direction (`+` or `-` of the query sequence)
+    2. update executable `locator` to have a column of `direction` in output .csv file

 Version 1.0.4-07102019: